shelleyolivia/learn-tutorials/figment-learn/new-pathways/the_graph/06-mappings.md

 ## 🚀 Deploy your subgraph

-Last but not least, run the following command to create the subgraph and deploy it to your local Graph node:
+Last but not least, run the following command to deploy your subgraph to your local Graph node:

 ```bash
 yarn create-local